phillipbarron/listen/README.md

 # WIP sandbox for language detection

-Hit to google translate / AWS Comprehend API and display results in a React component
+Query Google translate / AWS Comprehend API and display results in a React component

 ## Disclaimer!
 This is a proof-of-concept which ~may~ does depart from engineering excellence principles at times.
 The styling choices may also prove to be at odds with common notions of aesthetic desirability.